 TODAY

-Both the Project Children Internship and Mulcahy Scholarship programs continue, as do periodic screenings of the documentary.
+Both the Mulcahy Scholarship and Project Children Internship programs continue, as do periodic screenings of the Documentary.

 As a child, I didn't realize my experience with Project Children would change my life.
 I was just overwhelmed by the skyscrapers of New York City and open spaces of Greenwood Lake and amazed they didn't have an army patrolling their streets.